vEnhance/1802/src/ipep.typ

 This might seem stupid that I bring up this degenerate case, but it turns out later when we cover div/grad/curl the $0$-dimensional case is relevant.

-Here's a giant chart in @fig-int-chart-triangle.
+Here's a giant chart in @poster-triangle.
 (The chart is so big it doesn't quite fit in the page, but you can download a
 #link("https://web.evanchen.cc/textbooks/poster-ints.pdf")[large PDF version]).